leeseonseonje/bulk/README.md

 Supported DB: mysql, mariadb __(preparing postgresql)__

-auto_increment: pk only supports auto_increment.
+pk: pk only supports auto_increment.

 Unique: Uniqueness is guaranteed only for the rows specified in the --row option. __(Only integer and varchar support unique)__